 - Attire that can be considered disrespectful or overly patriotic

 - Expensive high heels (as they may not survive the cobblestone streets)

 An important part of traveling is to experience cultural differences.
 However, some adjustments to the local way of doing things may be more challenging than others.
 From our experience, here are the top five things to bring from home when visiting Europe:

 wash clothor two as they are not common in most parts of Europe

 - Ziplock bags of various sizes

 Secondset of charging cables for your most used electronic items

 batterypack Ear plugs

-Our iNSIDE EUROPE team wishes all travelers a safe journey to Europe.
+We wish you a safe journey to Europe.